-An exposure incident is evaluated to determine if the case meets PESH Recordkeeping Requirements (Part 80).
-This determination and the recording activities are done by Andrea Cambridge in the Human Resources Office
+An exposure incident is evaluated to determine if the case meets OSHA's Recordkeeping Requirements (29 CFR 1904).
+This determination and the recording activities are done by Andrea Cambridge in the Human Resources Office and reviewed by the EHS office.